History of automation: from self-moving chariots to business applications

 Despite all the shortfalls in automation history, AI and automation are more versatile today than ever before, with a bunch of exciting automated business process trends knocking on our doors:

-• No-code automation
+• No-code automation and APIs

-• End-to-end workflow
+• End-to-end workflows

 • Human augmentation